SERA CHAIrpersON - Anita Thomas

 • Ecological monitoring (mostly birds, frogs and vegetation)

-Damien Cook is the Director and Senior Restoration Ecologist at the Wetland Revival Trust.
+Damien (he/him) is the Director and Senior Restoration Ecologist at the Wetland Revival Trust.
 Damien has been a keen naturalist for 35 years and has developed a sound knowledge of flora and fauna ecology, identification, and habitat requirements.
 He is a recognised expert in wetland, riparian and terrestrial ecology, particularly in the factors affecting the establishment and management of aquatic and wetland plants, and the revegetation of terrestrial grassland and woodland ecosystems.

 GENERAL BOARD MEMBER - Preeti Castle